ThomasLebrun/XamarinBehaviorsToolkit/README.md

-# **Xamarin Behaviors Toolkit**
+# **Behaviors Toolkit for Xamarin**
-Xamarin Behaviors Toolkit is an easy-to-use means of adding common and reusable interactivity to your Xamarin applications with minimal code.
-Use of Xamarin Behaviors Toolkit is governed by the MIT License.
+Behaviors Toolkit for Xamarin is an easy-to-use means of adding common and reusable interactivity to your Xamarin applications with minimal code.
+Use of Behaviors Toolkit for Xamarin is governed by the MIT License.

 ## Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/goi8xb7yjvdvbcdk?svg=true)](https://ci.appveyor.com/project/ThomasLebrun/xamarinbehaviorstoolkit)